 Adafruit PCT2075 Temperature Sensor - STEMMA QT / Qwiic

-Otherwise the two sensors are the same.
-The PCT2075 will report temperature and allow you to a set a high temperature threshold that the sensor will compare to the current temperature and raise an alert when the current temperature exceeds the threshold.
+Otherwise, the two sensors are the same.
+The PCT2075 will report temperature and allow you to set a high-temperature threshold that the sensor will compare to the current temperature and raise an alert when the current temperature exceeds the threshold.
 There are also a few (metaphorical) knobs to twist to change the alerting and measurement behavior.

 As with all Adafruit breakouts, we've done the work to make this handy temperature helper super easy to use.
 We've put it on a breakout board with the required support circuitry and connectors to make it easy to work with, and is now a trend we've added SparkFun Qwiic compatible STEMMA QT JST SH connectors that allow you to get going without needing to solder.
-Just use a STEMMA QT adapter cable, plug it into your favorite micro or Blinka supported SBC and you're ready to rock!
+Just use a STEMMA QT adapter cable, plug it into your favorite micro or Blinka-supported SBC and you're ready to rock!
+QT Cable is not included, but we have a variety in the shop.

 The PCT2075 is a handy and inexpensive temperature sensor that does one thing well.
 Try adding one to your project and have it keep an eye on the temperature and let you know when things get hot - or cold!